MajekDev/HexNicks/README.md

 ## Permissions

-`hexnicks.nick`, `hexnicks.nonick`, and `hexnicks.nickcolor` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
+All permissions except `hexnicks.nick.other`, `hexnicks.nonick.other`, and `hexnicks.reload` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
 - `hexnicks.nick` - Permission to change your own nickname.
+- `hexnicks.nick.color` - Permission to use standard color codes in nicknames.
+- `hexnicks.nick.hex` - Permission to use hex color codes in nicknames.
+- `hexnicks.nick.gradient` - Permission to use gradients in nicknames.
 - `hexnicks.nick.other` - Permissions to change other player's nicknames.
 - `hexnicks.nonick` - Permission to remove your own nickname.
 - `hexnicks.nonick.other` - Permission to remove other player's nicknames.
-- `hexnicks.nickcolor` - Permission to change your nickname color.
+- `hexnicks.nickcolor` - Permission to use the nickcolor command to change only the nickname's color.
 - `hexnicks.reload` - Permission to reload the plugin.

 ## Colors